-Actually, there were thousands of holy wells throughout the glens of England, Wales, Scotland, and Ireland.
-The springs were often contained in stone structures--sheltering stones—by pagans who believed that the contained water had healing powers.
-The steadfast popularity of holy wells lead the early Roman Church to embrace the watery temples, attributing the shrines to various Christian saints in their drive to convert pagans to their order.
+Holy wells are a key feature in The Sacred Stones.
+There were once thousands of these sacred sites throughout the U.K. The natural springs were contained by stone structures built by pagans who believed that water had healing powers.
+Their steadfast popularity led the early Roman Church to embrace the watery temples, attributing the shrines to Christian saints in their drive to convert pagans.
 If that didn’t work, the sites were destroyed.
-This harkens back to Sterling Rosemont’s observation: What the Church couldn’t explain, it buried.
+This habit harkens back to Sterling Rosemont’s observation: What the Church couldn’t explain, it buried.

-Most remaining holy wells are quite small and subject to neglect, making an accurate count sketchy at best.
-Indeed, it is easier to spot an accompanying cloutie tree bedecked by raggedy cloth tokens from travelers who still hope for a touch of magic to heal the wounds gathered in life.
+Most holy wells are small and subject to neglect, making an accurate count sketchy at best.
+It is often easier to spot the accompanying cloutie tree decked with cloth tokens and trinkets left by travelers who still hope for a touch of magic to heal the wounds they’ve gathered in life.